-Next time you go to Target or Walmart, take a look around the toothpaste section and notice the number of whitening toothpastes available.
+Next time you go to Target or Walmart, take a look at the toothpaste section and notice the number of whitening toothpastes available.
 Whitening solutions are now so prevalent that it can be hard to find toothpaste without a claim to whiten your teeth faster than ever before.
-Most of us have tried these toothpastes, with varying results, and we’ve all probably asked ourselves, “How does this actually work?”
+Most of us have tried these kinds of toothpaste, with varying results, and we’ve all probably asked ourselves, “How does this actually work?”

 However, whitening toothpaste has a limited overall effect on teeth whitening.
-Most of these toothpastes can only lighten your teeth color by about one shade.
+Most of these kinds of toothpaste can only lighten your teeth color by about one shade.
 In comparison, our Zoom! or KöR Whitening Solutions can whiten anywhere from 3-8 shades, depending on the case and usage.

-While the marketing may appear gimmicky, whitening toothpastes can be effective, but not as effective as seeing a dentist to help you achieve the smile you’ve always wanted.
+While the marketing may appear gimmicky, whitening toothpaste can be effective, but not as effective as seeing a dentist to help you achieve the smile you’ve always wanted.

 If you have any questions about our whitening solutions or would like to schedule a free consultation, please contact our team or make an appointment and our incredible staff will give you the best dental care possible.

 We are dedicated to making your smile the brightest it can be.
 Fill out the form below to schedule a free consultation.